-The income tax return contains a ‘Schedule FA’ for declaration of the foreign assets or accounts in respect of which you are a legal owner, or a beneficiary, or a beneficial owner.
-A ‘beneficial owner’ is a person who has provided consideration for the purchase of an asset, for which he or any other person can take the benefit of the asset. ‘beneficiary’ is the person who has not paid for the purchase of an asset, but derives benefit from the asset during the financial year.
+The income tax return contains a ‘Schedule FA’ for the declaration of the foreign assets or accounts in respect of which you are a legal owner, a beneficiary, or a beneficial owner.
+A ‘beneficial owner’ is a person who has provided consideration for the purchase of an asset, for which he or any other person can take benefit of the asset. ‘beneficiary’ is a person who has not paid for the purchase of an asset, but derives benefit from the asset during the financial year.

 The taxpayer must report the details in an appropriate ITR form, i.e. ITR-2 or ITR-3, whichever ITR form applies to him.